aleksha/data-analysis-tutorial/session-6/README.md

 [regression toward the mean](https://en.wikipedia.org/wiki/Regression_toward_the_mean), a "result" of the first paper about regression analysis by John Galton.

+We did alredy regression, when were construction classification variables.

+As physicsts we have try to avoid pure regression and try to understand underlying nature of phenomena (see cow example below).
+But sometimes, it's hard to avoid it --- we  have some data and need to evaluate best value of other variable out of it.
+Plus, someone can gives up and go to a finance sector, where they care only about money...

 ## Assumptions
 By itself, a regression is simply a calculation using the data.
 In order to interpret the output